zyla/stack/README.md

 versions have a Docker image (they tend to lag behind).
 We also recommend against using this with Docker's _devicemapper_ storage driver, since its default settings have trouble with images this big.

+Alternatively, you can add stack into your a docker development image.
+There is an example Dockerfile in the repo that adds stack on top of a base haskell image.

+    cp etc/docker/haskell-stack/Dockerfile ./
+    docker build -t haskell-stack:7.8 .
+    docker run -i -t haskell-stack:7.8 /bin/bash